 But I couldn’t resist… and I persisted, and was eventually awarded third prize in The Stephen Spender Prize, the UK’s biggest prize for poetry translation.

-I hear the same doubts from my clients when they talk about the challenges they set themselves: ‘This is ridiculous…’ ‘Who am I to do that…?’
+I hear the same doubts from my clients when they talk about the challenges they bring to creative coaching sessions: ‘This is ridiculous…’ ‘Who am I to do that…?’

 Yet in spite of the doubts, and the obstacles in their way, they manage to create amazing things: